lance-waller-lab/envi/README.md

 ### Funding

-This package was developed while the author was orginally a doctoral student in the [Environmental Health Sciences doctoral program](https://www.sph.emory.edu/departments/eh/degree-programs/phd/index.html) at [Emory University](https://www.emory.edu/home/index.html) and later as a postdoctoral fellow supported by the [Cancer Prevention Fellowship Program](https://cpfp.cancer.gov/) at the [National Cancer Institute](https://www.cancer.gov/).
+This package was developed while the author was originally a doctoral student in the [Environmental Health Sciences doctoral program](https://www.sph.emory.edu/departments/eh/degree-programs/phd/index.html) at [Emory University](https://www.emory.edu/home/index.html) and later as a postdoctoral fellow supported by the [Cancer Prevention Fellowship Program](https://cpfp.cancer.gov/) at the [National Cancer Institute](https://www.cancer.gov/).
 Any modifications since December 05, 2022 were made while the author was an employee of Social & Scientific Systems, Inc., a division of [DLH Corporation](https://www.dlhcorp.com).

 ### Acknowledgments